 Faux Rattan, what you need to know

-It is common to call faux rattan resin wicker or all-weather wicker rattan.
-Essentially faux rattan is manufactured to withstand all kinds of weather, including cold winter weather.
+It is expected to be called faux rattan resin wicker or all-weather wicker rattan.
+Essentially, faux rattan is manufactured to withstand all kinds of weather, including cold winter weather.

 With the improvement of the faux rattan, quality is also improved, with the materials being able to withstand the sun’s UV rays and water resistance.
 It continues to be treated and tested to withstand extreme heat and cold.